My real name is Miklós Horváth. (firstname.lastname@example.org)

 A little bit later I've "converted it" to a "Chinon CM-4", to be able buying a "zoom" for it, since it wasn't available with thread.
 I could buy a "35-150 Oczek macro-zoom".
 This was the Canaan itself and took a long time, until my "electronic" period, started in the last year with a Fuji FinePix S7000, then I tried a Fuji FinePix S1600 for a short time, but changed it soon to a Fuji FinePix HS10.

 After five years I have decided to buy a Sony Cyber-Shot DSC-HX400V.
 This is also a compact camera only, but it makes 20 megapixel pictures and provides a fantastic large zoom range.
+I have a Nikon D90 also but only with one lens.

 Everybody can decide whether it was worth to take such a long time with taking photographs, after watching my photos.
 (It is a result already if able to watch them.)